• Skip to main content

 • -Dredge each cutlet into the flour, turning to coat both sides, then into the egg mixture, turning to coat both sides, and then into the panko mixture, turning to coat both sides. *Note - use a little pressure here to press the crumbs onto the meat, so they will adhere.

-• -In a large skillet over medium/high heat, add about 1½ tablespoons of canola oil for every two schnitzels and pan fry each coated schnitzel for approximately 2 minutes per side or until golden brown.
+• -In a large skillet over medium/high heat, add about 1½ tablespoons of avocado oil for every two schnitzels and pan fry each coated schnitzel for approximately 2 minutes per side or until golden brown.

 • -Remove the fried schnitzel to a baking sheet fitted with a rack, and complete the process with the remaining schnitzel.